-This summer has seen a significant increase in hand-foot-and-mouth disease cases in several U.S. states.
-True to its name, the mild but highly contagious illness is characterized by a rash and sores in the mouth and on the hands and feet, and is often accompanied by a fever.
+True to its name, the mild but highly contagious illness is characterized by a rash and sores in the mouth and on the hands and feet and is often accompanied by a fever.
 The illness is caused by a virus that is easily spread through schools and childcare centers, most commonly affecting children under the age of 10.
-However, this year, there has also been an unexpected increase in hand-foot-and-mouth disease cases in adults.

 There is no treatment or vaccine for hand-foot-and-mouth disease.
 The illness usually passes on its own within 7 to 10 days.
-However, there are actions that can be taken to alleviate the discomfort while waiting for the illness to run its course.
+However, some actions can be taken to alleviate the discomfort while waiting for the illness to run its course.

-Children with sores in the mouth may have trouble swallowing, so make sure they get enough to eat and drink.
-Cold treats such as yogurt, smoothies and ice cream can be eaten to alleviate a sore throat.
+Children with sores in the mouth may have trouble swallowing, so ensure they get enough to eat and drink.
+Cold treats such as yogurt, smoothies, and ice cream can be eaten to alleviate a sore throat.

 Pain from sores can be treated with pain relievers such as acetaminophen or ibuprofen, which are available over the counter.
 Do not give Aspirin (generic name: acetylsalicylic acid) to children, as it can result in serious illness.